dmoore1989/quenchd/README.md

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been set up, a Beer store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create react views for the Index, `Index`, `IndexItem` and `CheckInForm`.
+I will create `CheckInForm` and `Comment Related Components`.
 At the end of phase 2, CheckIns can be created, read, edited, and destroyed and comments added and destroyed on CheckIns in the browser.
 Finally, while constructing these views, I will start my styling using CSS.

 [Details][phase-two]